nadzyah/baseline-data-form/README.md

 ## Add new organization

-Go to the `http://<server's_IP>:<port>/register/` and create a new web form for your customer's organization.
+Go to the `http://<server's_IP>:<port>/register/` and create a new webform for your customer's organization.
 Each organization is stored with its UUID.
 This UUID is used in all URLs that are associated with the organization.
-That's why a customer won't be able to access web-pages of another one (as long as they don't know the exact UUID of another organization).
+That's why a customer won't be able to access the web-pages of another one (as long as they don't know the exact UUID of another organization).

 To register an organization you need:

-- Information (in yaml format) about baseline data that you want to collect from your customer.
-Here's an example (pay attention on comments, we'll talk about them later):
+- The information (in YAML format) about baseline data that you want to collect from your customer.
+Here's an example (pay attention to the comments, we'll talk about them later):

 ```yaml
 Device1:   #[Central router]